What is the NHTSA? The Ultimate Guide to Vehicle Safety & Recalls

 NHTSA

-A government agency that sets and enforces minimum federal safety standards and uses a 5-star rating system.
+A government agency that sets and enforces minimum federal safety standards with a 5-star rating system.

 IIHS

-A non-profit organization funded by insurance companies.
-Often performs more stringent crash tests and awards "Top Safety Pick" awards.
+A non-profit organization funded by insurance companies that performs more stringent crash tests and awards "Top Safety Pick" awards.

 Frequently Asked Questions About the NHTSA